J. Sterling Morton High School East: Athletics

 Since 1985, the schools have operated a unified athletics program under the name Berwyn-Cicero (Morton).
 Prior to this, Morton East competed as a separate school.
 Prior to the 1960–61 school year, the school was the only school in the district, and competed as Morton High School.
 Morton competes in the West Suburban Conference.
 Morton is also a member of the Illinois High School Association (IHSA) which governs most sports and competitive activities in the state.
 Teams are stylized as the Mustangs.
 When Morton East (and prior to that, Morton High School) competed independently, the school's teams were stylized as the Mustangs, but used school colors of maroon and white.

 The school sponsors interscholastic teams for young men and women in: basketball, cross country, golf, gymnastics, soccer, swimming & diving, tennis, track & field, volleyball, and water polo.
-Young men may compete in baseball, football, wrestling, while young women may compete in badminton, bowling, Poms, cheerleading, and softball.
+Young men may compete in baseball, football, and wrestling, while young women may compete in badminton, bowling, Poms, cheerleading, and softball.

 The following teams have finished in the top four of their respective IHSA sponsored state championship tournaments or meets: